spack/spack/lib/spack/docs/getting_started.rst

 at the start of this section.
 Also note that .yaml files use spaces for indentation and not tabs, so ensure that this is the case when editing one directly.

+.. note:: Cygwin
+   The use of Cygwin is not officially supported by Spack and is not tested.
+   However Spack will not throw an error, so use if choosing to use Spack with Cygwin, know that no functionality is garunteed.
 ^^^^^^^^^^^^^^^^^
 Step 4: Use Spack
 ^^^^^^^^^^^^^^^^^